 - If desired, place the whipping cream and sugar in the mixing bowl of a stand mixer and mix on high speed until peaks form.
 Top cake with whipped cream and lemon peels.
 Cake is best consumed while still warm or within a few hours of being cooked.

-This mug cake will generally not rise to the rim of an oversized mug after it is finished cooking.
+- This mug cake will generally not rise to the rim of an oversized mug after it is finished cooking.
 Because microwaves vary greatly, I recommend using an oversized mug on your first try to avoid it bubbling over in the microwave.
 If it seems like your cake doesn't rise too high when cooking in the microwave, you can always switch out for a smaller mug if you want your cake to have the overflowing look.
-You can also 1.5 x the recipe as well for the bigger mugs, but I found that the recipe as written is the perfect one serving size.
+You can also 1.5 times the recipe as well for the bigger mugs, but I found that the recipe as written is the perfect one serving size.